elvtn/zillow-wordpress-plugin/README.md

 ### 1.1 (April 10, 2017)

 - Cleaned up unused code (still only reviews widget).
 - Converted from ZWS ID to Zillow Mortgage API.
-You will need to get a Partner ID from Zillow.
+You will need to get a Distribution Partner ID from Zillow.

 ### 1.0 (March 13, 2017)